 We can also use this as an opportunity to come to terms with our connections with this Canadian colonial history and also our own history as colonized peoples from the Philippines.
 We have a lot to learn and share with Indigenous Peoples in Canada based on our solidarity and mutual experiences.

 As a people, we have to come to terms with our own Indigenous roots.
-Majority of our Indigenous lowland, coastal, riverside, and upland populations (Poly-Austronesians, Indo-Malays) have interbred with non-Indigenous peoples – Chinese, Arabs, Indians, Japanese, Europeans, Americans.
+The majority of our Indigenous lowland, coastal, riverside, and upland populations (Poly-Austronesians, Indo-Malays) have interbred with non-Indigenous peoples – Chinese, Arabs, Indians, Japanese, Europeans, Americans.

 One might argue we are among the first truly multicultural societies being at the crossroads of East and West.
 Since the first millennium of global trade, our islands have been the gateway between the Pacific and to Europe, the Old World, and the Americas, the New World.